devprime/devprime-heroku-microservices/README.md

 - Locate the  `<app-name>` tag and replace it with your app-name2  </br>
 - Locate the  `<token>` tag and replace it with the Heroku access token  </br>
 - Now we will create the 'Config Vars' environment variables on Heroku </br>
-- Copy the curl command in the one changed in the previous steps and run it on the command line. </br>
+- Copy the curl command and run it on the command line. </br>
 - Note the difference of curl in Windows Command, Powershell, Linux.</br>

 `curl -X PATCH https://api.heroku.com/apps/<app-name>/config-vars -H "Content-Type: application/json" -H "Accept: application/vnd.heroku+json; version=3" -H "Authorization: Bearer <token>" -d @.\.devprime\heroku\heroku.json`